Floquet breathers in a modulated nonlinear lattice: Breathers with space-time modulation

 For autonomous systems $\dot u_b$ is a solution of \eqref{eq:newton}, but not for non-autonomous ones, as the derivative of \eqref{eq:nonlinearcondensed} is given by:

 where the last term does not appear in \eqref{eq:newton}.

+It can also be checked numerically that the phase mode $[\dot u_\text{b}(0),\ddot u_\text{b}(0)]^t=[0,\ddot u_\text{b}(0)]^t$ is not an eigenvector of the Floquet matrix $F$ with another eigenvalue.
+The isolated eigenvalues outside the phonon band correspond to eigenvectors with the same localization of the breather, that are internal modes of the breather.
+In particular, when they have the same symmetry of the breather, they are called breathing modes.\cite{Johansson2000} Simulations with the eigenvectors added as a perturbation to the breather show that they produce a beating of the amplitude of the breather which justify their name.

-However, it can be recovered within an autonomous extended system that includes the autonomous one as it is shown below.
+The double Floquet multiplier at +1 can be recovered within an autonomous extended system that includes the non-autonomous one, as shown below.
 For the different factors $n_T$, in $\Omega=n_T\wb$, we obtain different results that we will present later.